screwdriver-cd/guide/docs/user-guide/FAQ.md

 ## Why do I get `Not Found` when I try to start or delete my pipeline?

 Screwdriver pipelines have a 1:1 relation to the underlying SCM repository and this is validated by using not only the SCM repository name but also its unique repository ID.
 The `Not Found` error occurs when the SCM repository is deleted and re-created under same repository name (delete & re-fork has same effect).
 This action results in the new SCM repository getting a new ID and hence failing Screwdriver validations.

-If your pipeline is in this state, your only option is to re-create the pipeline and reach out Screwdriver cluster admin to remove the old pipeline.
+If your pipeline is in this state, you have a few options:
+1. Re-create the pipeline and reach out to Screwdriver cluster admins to remove the old pipeline.
+1. If you want to retain previous Pipeline ID, reach out to Screwdriver Cluster admins to update the database directly.
+The `pipeline.scmUri` field must be updated with the new SCM repository ID.

 ## How do I override freeze windows to start a build?